DelphiWorlds/Kastri/Readme.md

 #### Photos Library

-For accessing photos stored on the device via the albums on Android and iOS.
-Photos selector implementation with multiple-select capability (similar to Facebook's implementation)
+For accessing photos stored on the device via the albums on Android and iOS

 #### Simple backend framework for managing push tokens